ilTofa/janusnotes2/common/Utilitites/readme.txt

 All your data will be seamlessly synced via iCloud to every iPhone/iPad or Macintosh you have.
 Don't forget anymore the thing you was thinking about this morning, when, in the evening, you are on your mac writing that clever post.

+Collect links directly from the browser using the bookmarklet available on the app main site

 Encryption
 -
 Your notes text will be encrypted on your iCloud storage so to avoid the eavesdroppers.
 The Encryption Key is setup on the preference screen.
 Please choose a strong password and note it somewhere.
 Remember that your notes will *not* be readable anymore without the password!
 Don't lose or forget it!
 You've been warned. :)